1304123/python-assignments/README.md

 ## Resources and Support

-This section provides helpful resources and support channels for students to enhance their understanding of Python programming concepts and seek assistance when needed.

 ### Relevant Documentation Links:
 - [Python Official Documentation](https://docs.python.org/3/): The official Python documentation provides comprehensive information on Python's syntax, standard libraries, and built-in functions.
 - [Python Tutorial](https://docs.python.org/3/tutorial/index.html): The Python tutorial offers a guided introduction to Python programming, covering basic to advanced topics with examples.